Trade unions in Pakistan: History

 The early history of trade unions in the country traces its foundation in British India.
 After its inception, Pakistan has inherited strong railways and port unions.
 Popular labor unions at that time were in Lahore Railway Workshop, led by Mirza Ibrahim, Hydro-Electric Central Labor Union, led by Bashir Bakhtiar and the Komal Flour Mill, Ganesh Khopra (Coconut) Mill in Sindh which was organized by Narain Das.
 Founder of Pakistan Muhammad Ali Jinnah was also a labour leader, he was elected President of All India Postal Staff Union in 1925.

 The rise of trade union struggle was seen during 1968 movement in Pakistan, when leaders of major unions and federation joined hands against Ayub Khan in first week of March they organized March as the workers' "demands week".

 As an aftermath of 1988 elections, Benazir Bhutto came into power, during power she under pressure from the World Bank and IMF she adopted privatization policies which were continued by Nawaz Sharif.
-Owing to this liberation process, contractual labour was introduced which reduced bargaining power of unions.
+Owing to this liberalization process, contractual labour was introduced which reduced the bargaining power of unions.
 During Pervez Musharraf period, struggle of the PTCL workers against privatization attracted many activists to form alliances.

 Labour laws relating to trade unions or the Industrial Relations Act 2012 do not enable workers to form unions.
 There is also very little room for those who are already organized in trade unions to bargain for the collective rights of workers.